w3f/Grants-Program/applications/ChatGPT-Substrate-Assistant.md

 - [Chain log page](https://polkaholic.io/chainlog/polkadot) "Show me the top 10 days with the most daily active users"

-The purpose of the "ChatGPT Substrate Assistant" is to provide users interact with Substrate blockchain data.
+The "ChatGPT Substrate Assistant" aims to enable users to engage with Substrate blockchain data, requiring minimal domain-specific knowledge.
+This means that even without being an SQL wizard or Substrate expert, users can still analyze and derive valuable insights from what the data already offer.

 ***Key Features:***

-1. *User Prompt*: The assistant allows users to supply their prompt in a manner similar to the ChatGPT interface.
+1. *User Prompt*:  In a manner similar to the ChatGPT interface, the assistant allows users to input their queries or prompts with ease

-2. *Hourglass Feedback*: Users will receive hourglass-type feedback during the response generation process.
-This feedback will typically last between 5 to 15 seconds, considering both ChatGPT and BigQuery.
+2. *Hourglass Feedback*: During the response generation process, users will receive dynamic hourglass-type feedback.
+This stage typically takes anywhere between 5 to 15 seconds, accounting for both the ChatGPT and BigQuery processes.

 3. *Readable Response*: Users will be able to view the response in a clear and usable format.
 Initially, this will be presented as a simple data table (refer to the screenshot above for an example).

-4. *Transparency*: The assistant provides visibility into the underlying BigQuery SQL and ChatGPT API prompt call that generated the response.
+4. *Transparency*: To promote transparency, the assistant reveals the underlying BigQuery SQL and ChatGPT API prompt calls that contribute to generating the response.

-5. *User Feedback*: Users can provide feedback on the generated response by using thumbs-up or thumbs-down indicators.
+5. *User Feedback*: Users can provide feedback on the generated response by using thumbs-up or thumbs-down indicators,  providing valuable feedback for continuous improvement.

 6. *Query Favorites*: Users have the option to mark any query as a favorite.
-Additionally, they can view highly favorited queries.
+This allows users to not only save their preferred queries but also view those that are highly favored by others.

 #### Backend Engineering

 For each page where the "ChatGPT Substrate Assistant" is enabled, the following enhancements will be implemented:

-1. *Generating ChatGPT API Call*: The system will generate a suitable ChatGPT API call by combining the user-generated prompt with the system-generated prompt.
+1.  _Generation of ChatGPT API Call_: The system will generate a suitable ChatGPT API call by combining the user-generated prompt with the system-generated prompt.

-2. *Setting up Session Context*: A "session" context will be established to handle sequences of queries.
-This context will ensure a seamless flow of conversation and improve user experience.
+2.  _Establishment of Session Context_: A "session" context will be established to handle sequences of queries.
+This context will help maintain the flow of conversation, thereby enhancing the user experience.

-3. *Logging Results*: The assistant will log both successful interactions and failures.
-This logging system will provide valuable insights into the performance and effectiveness of the assistant.
+3.  _Result Logging_: The assistant will keep track of both successful interactions and any failures.
+This log will offer important insights into the assistant's performance and efficacy, assisting in further improvements.

-4. *Recording User Feedback*: User feedback will be actively recorded.
-This will enable continuous improvement of the assistant based on user input and preferences.
+4.  _User Feedback Capture_: Feedback from users will be systematically recorded.
+This will facilitate ongoing refinement of the assistant in accordance with user feedback and preferences.

-By implementing these enhancements, the ChatGPT Substrate Assistant will become more efficient, reliable, and user-friendly, leading to an enhanced overall user experience.
+The implementation of these enhancements will bolster the efficiency, reliability, and user-friendliness of the ChatGPT Substrate Assistant, ultimately leading to a superior user experience.

 ### Ecosystem Fit